bisq-network/bisq/docs/tor-upgrade.md

 Create a Bisq PR with the following changes:

  - In `bisq/build.gradle` update `netlayerVersion` to the `netlayer` commit ID from above
- - Update the gradle dependency checksums
+ - Update the gradle dependency checksums in `bisq/gradle/verification-metadata.xml`
-   - See instructions in `bisq/gradle/witness/gradle-witness.gradle`